gcr-solutions/recommender-system-dev-workshop/docs/develop-experience/8_change_method/_index.en.md

 If you have interests in understanding more about the process behind switching method, you can check the following content.

-After you execute the change-method.sh, you will see the following output in your terminal:
+After you execute `./setup-rs-system.sh change-method $METHOD`, you will see the following output in your terminal:

 ![change method output](/images/change-method-output.png)